mazenalamir/ml_derivatives/README.md

+# ml_derivatives:
+A python module for highr dervatives compuation from noisy time-series

 `ml_derivatives` is a python module for the computation of high order derivatives (up to order 4 in the current implementation) despite relative noise to signal noise that might be as big as 7% or even 10%.

 Two appealing features of the modules are: